Asefeoluwa/Covid/README.md

 "No JOINS were hurt in the completion of this project"

-Working with the Covid Dataset to gain Insights
+Working with the Covid Dataset to gain hindsight view of the impact of covid.
-This is a SQL projected guided by Alex_Freberg.
+This is a SQL project guided by Alex_Freberg.
 In order to make this project feel like home I made a minor adjustment.

-1. Dataset: The original dataset used by Alex_Freberg is split into two datasets death metrics and vaccination metrics.
-Instead this project uses the most recent version of the dataset resulting one only one dataset.
+1. Dataset: The original dataset used by Alex_Freberg is split into two datasets: death metrics and vaccination metrics.
+For this project uses the most recent version of the dataset resulting one only one dataset.
 Hence no JOINS were hurt in the completion of this project.
-I have a feww other projects that use inner Joins and Left Joins e.t.c

 ## A few things that shocked me while doing this project。